hdunl/AVLSpellCheck/explanations/SpellcheckerGUI.md

 - The `updateStats` method is responsible for updating the statistics displayed in the `statsLabel`.
 This includes the time taken for dictionary population and information about time complexity.

-## Conclusion

-The `SpellCheckerGUI` class facilitates user interaction, manages the spell-checking process, and provides a user-friendly interface for utilizing the spell-checker's functionality.

-## Entry Point

-The `main` method serves as the entry point for the GUI application, invoking the `launch` method to start the JavaFX application.